jeremt/gitbutler/README.md

 Gitbutler
 =========

 Minimalistic but powerful UI for GIT.
+The idea was to provide a UI that doesnt have to be in fullscreen, and allows to easily and fastly run git commands using simple shortcuts.

 ![1](screenshots/1.png)
 ![2](screenshots/2.png)